Lokgic/diss-repo/src/keynes-chapter.md

 The first table by itself is a misleading representation of the situation, because it seems to suggest that our belief about $\theta = 0.5$ is stable, but its resilience cannot be considered in separation of my attitude about the rest of the hypotheses.
 In particular, the evidence has greatly changed my state of belief: I no longer think that all three hypotheses are equally probable.
 Now I clearly think that $\theta = 0.9$ is the most credible hypothesis.
 This piece of information is missing from considering the changes in prior and posterior probabilities alone, since they do not account for my shift from thinking choosing $a = 0.5$ to $a = 0.9$.
 This is however reflected by the loss function.

-## An Analysis of the Two Concepts of Weight
+# An Analysis of the Two Concepts of Resiliency

 Joyce's suggested measurement of weight is, roughly speaking, the sum of difference between prior and posterior expected loss.
 Assuming the distribution is discrete, let $X$ be the marginal probability of the next outcome, $E$ be the evidence, and $\theta$ be the objective chance of interest: